Defining the search topic

 - What question are you trying to answer?

-- Dictionaries (e.g. MOT), encyclopedias, handbooks and textbooks can be a useful starting point in your research.
+- Dictionaries (e.g. MOT, link opens in new window), encyclopedias, handbooks and textbooks can be a useful starting point in your research.
 They can help you define terms or provide a background information.
 Obtaining background information on your subject can provide you with a context for your research and help you narrow your focus.

 - Reading a general text or doing some browsing on the Internet can be also a helpful way of clarifying your thoughts.

-There may be one or more search concepts.
-Depending on the search topic, you can define the key concepts and the supplemental concepts.
+- Depending on the search topic, you can usually define the key concepts and the supplemental concepts.
 The key concepts are the very essential core of the topic and the supplemental concepts help to outline the question.

-Are any of the parts more important than others?
+- Are any of the parts more important than others?
 What are the aspects you decide to focus on?
 These aspects will be your inclusion criteria and the aspects you don’t want to focus on will be your exclusion criteria.
+Example global warming and Arctic Sea (some specific area) or social policy and youth unemployment (not adults or all unemployment).